fabric/fabric/docs/index.rst

 .. warning::

     Fabric's primary dependency, Paramiko, has a severe bug in its latest version.
-Please see the :doc:`installation` page for more details before using ``easy_install`` or ``pip`` to install Fabric!
+Please see the :doc:`usage/installation` page for more details before using ``easy_install`` or ``pip`` to install Fabric!

 Stable releases of Fabric are best installed via ``easy_install`` or ``pip``;
 or you may download TGZ or ZIP source archives from a couple of official locations.
-Detailed instructions and links may be found on the :doc:`installation` page.
+Detailed instructions and links may be found on the :doc:`usage/installation` page.

 We recommend using the latest stable version of Fabric; releases are made often to prevent any large gaps in functionality between the latest stable release and the development version.

 However, if you want to live on the edge, you can pull down the latest source code from our Git repository, or fork us on Github.
-The :doc:`installation` page has details for how to access the source code; there is also a documentation section on :doc:`development` with important information about Fabric's development process.
+The :doc:`usage/installation` page has details for how to access the source code;
+there is also a documentation section on :doc:`usage/development` with important information about Fabric's development process.

 Documentation